Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Introduction

 Deep learning profoundly impacts science and society due to its impressive empirical success driven primarily by copious amounts of datasets, ever increasing computational resources, and deep neural network's (DNN) ability to learn task-specific representations.
 The key characteristic of deep learning is that accuracy empirically scales with the size of the model and the amount of training data.
 As such, large neural network models such as OpenAI GPT-3 (175 Billion) now typify the state-of-the-art across multiple domains such as natural language processing, computer vision, speech recognition etc. Nevertheless deep neural networks do have some drawbacks despite their wide ranging applications.
 First, this form of model scaling is exorbitantly prohibitive in terms of computational requirements, financial commitment, energy requirements etc. Second, DNNs tend to overfit leading to poor generalization in practice \citep{Zhang2017generalize}.
 Finally, there are numerous scenarios where training and deploying such huge models is practically infeasible.
 Examples of such scenarios include federated learning, autonomous vehicles, robotics, recommendation systems where models have to be refreshed daily/hourly or in an online manner for optimal performance.

 A promising direction for addressing these issues while improving the efficiency of DNNs is exploiting sparsity.
 From a practical perspective, it has been well-known that neural networks can be sparsified without significant loss in performance, \cite{Mozer-Smolensky-1988}, and there is growing evidence that it is more so in the case of modern DNNs.
 Sparsity can arise naturally or be induced in multiple forms in DNNs, including input data, weights, and nodes.
-Weight pruning approaches often result in non-structured sparse deep neural architectures \citep{Han-et-al-2016,Molchanov-et-al-2017,Zhu2018_to_prune,frankle2018LOT}.
-This might lead to inefficient computational gains in practical setups \citep{Wen-et-al-2016}.
-Instead, inducing group sparsity on collection of incoming weights into a given node would reduce dimension of weight matrices per layer allowing for significant computational savings.
-Node selection in deep neural networks has been explored under frequentist setting in \cite{Alvarez2016}, \cite{Wen-et-al-2016}, and \cite{Scardaane2017} using group sparsity regularizers.
-On the other hand, \cite{Louizos-et-al-2017}, \cite{Neklyudov-et-al-2017}, and \cite{Ghosh-JMLR-2018} incorporate group sparsity via shrinkage priors in Bayesian paradigm.
-These group sparsity approaches specifically applied for node selection have shown significant computational speedup and lower memory footprint at inference stage in these preceding works.
-However, all of the proposed methods for sparsifying the neural networks perform ad-hoc pruning requiring fine-tuned thresholding rules.
-Our work alleviates the need of an ad-hoc thresholding rule for node selection through the use of spike-and-slab prior.
+Weight pruning approaches perform high model compression leading to significant storage cost reduction at test-time \citep{Han-et-al-2016,Molchanov-et-al-2017,Zhu2018_to_prune,frankle2018LOT}.
+However, they result in unstructured sparsity in deep neural architectures which leads to inefficient computational gains in practical setups \citep{Wen-et-al-2016}.
+Instead, inducing group sparsity on collection of incoming weights into a given node (or node selection) reduces the dimensions of weight matrices per layer allowing for significant computational savings.
+To that effect, edge selection and node selection approaches are complementary with the former leading to storage reduction and the later leading to computational speedup during inference stage.
+Although one may argue node selection arises as a byproduct of edge selection, we clearly demonstrate that an approach which targets node selection directly leads to lower latency models (smaller number of nodes per layer) compared to an approach which achieves node selection through edge selection.